nus-cs2113-AY2122S1/ip/docs/README.md

 #### Description of the outcome.
 - The first box shows that the task is of the Todo type, represented by a 'T'
 - The next box is empty, showing that the task has not been completed yet
-  - If there is a cross 'X' in it, that would mean that the task has been completed
+  - If there is a cross 'X' in it, the task has been completed